-How to develop the EQ of your child
+How to develop the Emotional Quotient of your child

 The five main domains of emotional intelligence: